MilesFarber/Pokemon-Mystery-Dungeon-Transcript/TODO/RRT.md

+# Pokemon Mystery Dungeon: Red Rescue Team

+## Chapter 1

+### Cutscene 1

 💬: Where am I?
 💬: Am I dreaming this?
 💬: I feel a pleasant breeze.
 💬: ...I hear a voice from somewhere...
 💬: I wonder who it is?
+* * *
 💬: ......
 💬: ............
 💬: ...Excuse me.
 💬: ...Please, wake up.
 Come on, wake up.
+* * *
+`Tiny Woods`

-Partner Normal: You're finally awake!
+`Partner Normal`: You're finally awake!
 Great!
-Hero Normal: (Wh-where is this...?)
+`Hero Normal`: (Wh-where is this...?)
-Partner Normal: You were passed out here.
+`Partner Normal`: You were passed out here.
 I'm glad to see you awake!
-Partner Happy: I'm PARTNER.
+`Partner Happy`: I'm PARTNER.
 Glad to meet you!
-Partner Normal: ...And, you are?
+`Partner Normal`: ...And, you are?
 I've never seen you around before.

-Partner Worried: Huh?
+`Partner Worried`❓: Huh?
 You're a human?
-Partner Worried: But you look like a normal HERO_SPECIES in every way.
+`Partner Worried`: But you look like a normal `Hero Species` in every way.

-Hero Surprised: (It...
+`Hero Surprised`❗: (It...
 It's true...)
-Hero Surprised: (I have turned into a Meowth!)
+`Hero Surprised`: (I have turned into a `Hero Species`!)
-Hero Worried: (...But why?
+`Hero Worried`: (...But why?
 I don't remember anything...)
-Partner Worried: Um...
+`Partner Worried`: Um...
 You're kind of weird...
-Partner Worried: Your name?
+`Partner Worried`: Your name?
 What's your name?
-Hero Normal: (My name...?
+`Hero Normal`: (My name...?
 That's right, my name is...)
+> After `Hero Name` inputs their name

-Partner Normal: Oh.
-HERO's your name?
+`Partner Normal`: Oh. `Hero Name`'s your name?
 Well....
-Partner Joyous: It's a funny name!
+`Partner Joyous`: It's a funny name!
+💧
 💬: Somebody!
 Please!
 Help me!
-Partner Normal: Huh?
+`Partner Normal`: Huh?
 I hear shouts from over there...
-Partner Normal: What's wrong?
+`Partner Normal`: What's wrong?
-Butterfree: It's horrible!
+`Butterfree Normal`: It's horrible!
 My Caterpie fell into a cavern!
 My poor baby!
-Partner Surprised: What?!
+`Partner Surprised`: What?!
-Butterfree: A huge fissure opened in the ground, and my Caterpie fell in!
+`Butterfree Normal`: A huge fissure opened in the ground, and my Caterpie fell in!
-Butterfree: He's too young to crawl out by himself!
+`Butterfree Normal`: He's too young to crawl out by himself!
-Butterfree: When I went to get my baby, Pokemon suddenly attacked me!
+`Butterfree Normal`: When I went to get my baby, Pokemon suddenly attacked me!
-Partner Surprised: Huh?
+`Partner Surprised`: Huh?
 You were attacked?
 By other Pokemon?
-Butterfree: They must be enraged by the fissure... and out of control!
+`Butterfree Normal`: They must be enraged by the fissure... and out of control!
 That's what I think.
-Butterfree: I'm not strong enough to fend off those wild Pokemon....
+`Butterfree Normal`: I'm not strong enough to fend off those wild Pokemon....
 What will become of my baby?
-Butterfree: Oh!
+`Butterfree Normal`: Oh!
 What am I to do?!
 Oh dear, oh dear...
-Partner Normal: This sounds bad!
+`Partner Normal`: This sounds bad!
 We have to go help!